Read time 6 minutes

 Aerospace engineers design and develop spacecraft, aircraft, satellites and missiles.
 They also evaluate malfunctioning components of these machines to identify the cause of problems and figure out how to fix them.
 Some aerospace engineers may have a subspecialty.
 For example, some may specialize in navigation and control systems, while others specialize in propulsion and combustion.

-According to the BLS, about 34% of these engineers work in aerospace product and parts manufacturing, while others work on navigational, measuring, electromedical and control instruments manufacturing.5 About 16% of aerospace engineers work for the federal government.5
+According to the BLS, about 37% of these engineers work in aerospace product and parts manufacturing, while others work on navigational, measuring, electromedical and control instruments manufacturing.(See disclaimer 5) About 15% of aerospace engineers work for the federal government.(See disclaimer 5)

 Electrical and Electronics Engineer

-If you choose an engineering degree program with a specialization in electrical engineering and enjoy using electronic equipment, a career as an electrical and electronics engineer may be ideal for you.
+If you choose an electrical engineering degree program and enjoy using electronic equipment, a career as an electrical and electronics engineer may be ideal for you.

 Careers With an Engineering Degree in Tech